Is a power flosser a REAL alternative to normal flossing?

 The WaterPik PowerFlosser vibrates gently, at 10,000 strokes per minute.

 No aggressive buzzing here!
 It gets rid of that bacteria-laden plaque efficiently.
-According to WaterPik, those people who try it say that it would encourage them to floss more frequently - definitely a good thing!
+According to WaterPik, people who try the Power Flosser for the first time say that it would encourage them to floss more frequently - definitely a good thing!

-Independent research has proven that the WaterPik Flosser is just as effective at removing plaque and reducing gum inflammation as normal flossing.
+Independent research has also proven that the WaterPik Flosser is just as effective at removing plaque and reducing gum inflammation as normal flossing, if you take your time and go slowly and carefully.

 While the WaterPik PowerFlosser is very small and fits neatly into a lady's purse, some men may find it TOO small to grip comfortably.
 Another issue is getting hold of refills.
-Check out this link to Amazon.
+The refill floss tips may be hard to get in your local pharmacies and stores, but they are easy to find online - Check out this link to Amazon.

 Overall, I think the is very useful for people with a hand or wrist problem.
 It may also help people who just can't manage regular floss.
 Here is a link for purchasing details: WaterPik Power Flosser.